wp-plugins/robo-gallery/readme.txt

 No, we don't have any limits for image size in our gallery.

+= Do you have some limits for images amount in gallery? =

+No, we don't have any limits for amount of the images in gallery

+= How to define custom link for some gallery images? =

+Every gallery image have additional fields where you can define custom link, title, description.
+All this options you can find in gallery images manager, inside general gallery settings

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow